OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-register-env.md

 ---
-summary: Learn how to register an environment using the LifeTime API.
+summary: Explore how to use the LifeTime API in OutSystems 11 (O11) to register environments and manage role-based permissions.
 tags:
 locale: en-us
 guid: fa3c3a72-304f-4171-b85a-77e614a20326